apache/incubator-retired-edgent-samples/template/README.md

 Read `../README.md` for general information about Edgent Application development.

+The template includes a maven wrapper script to eliminate the need to manually download and install maven.

 # Building the project
 ```sh
 ./mvnw clean package  # add -Pplatform-java7 or -Pplatform-android as needed